wnasaindika/YourGrame/README.md

 # MeldCX Capture a Web Site
  ## App Architecture
-  The app use MVP architecture using ModelView.the app desing to scale from mediam to larger
+  The app use MVP architecture using ModelView.the app design to scale from medium to larger
  ## How to use
   - type a url and press search
-  - then (after loading) capture the image pressing middle icon at bottem
+  - then (after loading) capture the image pressing middle icon at bottom
   - press list icon to view captured images (stored in mobile)
  ## Technologies in use
   - Dagger 2